 Medical providers, insurers and pharma companies know there is more than enough data that can be used to accurately identify high risk patients.
 For example, people who's lifestyle and diet mean they could become diabetic, have a stroke or a heart attack, would benefit from proactive health monitoring.

-Apps and wearables would make it possible for doctors to keep a closer eye on a patient's dietary and exercise choices.
-Armed with this data, doctors and self-help guides can help patients make smarter choices; ways to reduce calorific intake, units of alcohol consumed and stop smoking.
+Bringing together apps, wearables and other healthcare tech would make it possible for doctors to keep a closer eye on a patient's dietary and exercise choices.
+Armed with this data and relevant health tech solutions, doctors can help patients make smarter choices; ways to reduce calorific intake, units of alcohol consumed and stop smoking.

 Connected devices could help encourage patients to exercise more.
 More complex monitoring is also possible.
 Alongside illness prevention, doctors can use apps and wearables to monitor the impact of treatments.
 Patients will feel more empowered to manage their own health, with access to support and coaching around the clock.
 All of this contributes to a reduction in the demand placed on healthcare providers and therefore the overall cost of healthcare.

 Access to healthcare is not universal around the world.
 It depends on the state of economic development and in many cases, geography.
 However, as we have seen with finance, digital technology is giving many more people access to the level of healthcare needed to increase lifespans and improve the outcome of treatments.